 Decentralized Budgeting at Temple University

-Have you participated in a meeting about the new budget model?
+Have you participated in a meeting about the budget model?
 We'd appreciate hearing from you.

-- CALENDAR: Budget Model discussions and trainings, contact the CFO Office to schedule
+- CALENDAR: Budget Conferences and trainings, contact the CFO Office

 - For archived news and announcements